Weekend in Pleasant Shade, Tennessee

 at the elbows, this rough-hewn house blunts

-my chiseled life.
+my sculpted life.
 Yet this place fills him

 like the clods of dirt he packs into snake holes,